maximedaraize/create-scss-website/docs/integration/index.md

 ## Gulp

 Gulp is another popular tool to automate and enhance your workflow.
-With Gulp you will need to install some depedencies and configure `gulpfile.js`.
+With Gulp, you will need to install some dependencies and configure `gulpfile.js`.

 - Install the template of your choice using: `cs-cli`
 - Install gulp `npm install --global gulp-cli`